Skip to main content

 The Role of Enclomiphene a Master of Perception

 Enclomiphene operates on a different, more subtle level of the HPG axis.
-It is a selective modulator (SERM).
+It is a selective estrogen receptor modulator (SERM).
 Its expertise lies in changing how the command center perceives the hormonal environment.
 Estrogen, even in men, is a key part of the negative feedback loop.

 When testosterone is converted to estrogen via the aromatase enzyme, this estrogen signals to the hypothalamus and pituitary that hormone levels are sufficient, reinforcing the shutdown of GnRH, LH, and FSH.
 Enclomiphene works by blocking these estrogen receptors in the hypothalamus and pituitary.
 It effectively renders the command center blind to estrogen’s suppressive feedback.